plum-umd/adapton.ocaml/oopsla15_artifact_docs/Supplement.md

 See the readme file in the main directory for some examples of library use.
 There are currently no major examples in the repository.

-We have been developing a number of list-based example programs within an extention to Adapton located in the `Source/adapton_structures` directory.
+We have been developing a number of list-based example programs within an extension to Adapton located in the `Source/adapton_structures` directory.
 This is a currently incomplete list library, where having names as first-class values within data can be very beneficial.

 There are a number of internal examples set up for testing purposes.
 They can all be run with `experiments.native`, which has many parameters available.
 Calling this executable with `--help` will give a simple list of parameters, and calling it with `--experiment [anyletter]` will fail but generate a list of available experiments to run.

 The scripts folder contains a number of example uses of our test program.
 Our workflow has been to develop code within the Adapton library and call it internally from the experiments program.
 We call experiments from a simple bash script for ease of use and record of trials.
-Results are saved as CSV files, which can be loaded into excel spreadsheets in the templates folder for generating summary information and visialization.
+Results are saved as CSV files, which can be loaded into excel spreadsheets in the templates folder for generating summary information and visualization.

 List Experiments
 ----------------